gher-uliege/DINCAE/README.md

 }
 ```

+An example for how to create this file in python is in [https://github.com/gher-ulg/DINCAE/blob/master/examples/create\_input\_file.py](https://github.com/gher-ulg/DINCAE/blob/master/examples/create\_input\_file.py)

 ## Running DINCAE

 Copy the template file `run_DINCAE.py` and adapt the filename, variable name and the output directory and possibly optional arguments for the reconstruction method as mentioned in the [documentation](https://gher-ulg.github.io/DINCAE/).